 - Art and architecture (features of different schools, time period, examples of art forms/styles)

-- Social life of people
+- The social life of people

 - Contribution of kings towards art, literature, architecture, etc.